HardwareZone: Bomb hoax

 In 2005, polytechnic student Lin Zhenghuang one day after the 7 July 2005 London bombings made a malicious post claiming bombs were found in Toa Payoh, a district in Singapore.
 Using the online nickname of "krisurf", he titled the post "Breaking News - Toa Payoh hit by bomb attacks", claiming bombs had been found at the Toa Payoh bus interchange.
 Another forum member was alarmed by the post and reported it to police.
 Lin had made the post while connected to his neighbour's unsecured wireless network, police initially arrested his neighbour, who was released after further computer forensics tests exonerated her.
 It took the police more than a year to find and arrest Lin.
 In February 2007, he was sentenced to three months' jail and a S$4,000 fine.

-False statement on the 2020 coronavirus outbreak
+False statement on the COVID-19 pandemic

 On 27 January 2020, HardwareZone received a Correction Notice under the Protection from Online Falsehoods and Manipulation Act to correct an online post falsely claiming a death in Singapore from the coronavirus outbreak, which had been made the day before at 5.50pm.
 The post was deleted before the notice was issued.